dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMSANALYZE.md

 <img src="Images/ComparisonofprivateMultimediaIRsystems2.png" alt="ComparisonofprivateMultimediaIRsystems2.png" />

 ## Well implemented features
-&nbsp;&nbsp;&nbsp; The comparison table demonstrates, how well the following features have been implemented:
+The comparison table demonstrates, how well the following features have been implemented:

 * keeping/browsing functions for the multimedia content of private photo albums;
 * extensive photo editing capabilities;